- Aims & ethos

 Agnes School stresses the primary role parents play in their children’s spiritual development.

 Pupils, regardless of their particular religious faith, are encouraged to foster their relationship with God and to develop their spiritual life with a genuine spirit of freedom and commitment.
-This enables them to be enriched as human beings and to be excellent persons in every sense of the word.
+This enables them to be enriched as human beings and to become outstanding adults.

-The Religious Education Programme which is offered gives pupils the opportunity to acquire a deep understanding of the Catholic Faith and its practice.
-Intrinsic to this is the greatest respect for the freedom of consciences.
+The Religious Education Programme we offer gives pupils the opportunity to acquire a deep understanding of the Catholic Faith and its practice.
+Intrinsic to this is the greatest respect for freedom of conscience.
 All pupils have Religion lessons covering topics such as the Sacraments, Moral Theology, Church History and Sacred Scripture.

 The Chaplain of the School is a priest of Opus Dei, a Personal Prelature of the Catholic Church.

 Mass is celebrated three times a week by the School Chaplain.

 Pupils have the opportunity to attend the Sacrament of Reconciliation regularly.